imagekit-developer/imagekit-python/README.md

 print(result['response']['_response_metadata']['raw'])
 ```

-If the upload succeeds, `error` will be `null,` and the `result` will be the same as what is received from ImageKit's
+If the upload succeeds, the `result` will be the same as what is received from ImageKit's
 servers.

 If the upload fails, the custom exception will be thrown with: